RFP release: November 11, 2019

 Information Sessions & Resources

 Questions about this funding opportunity?
 Find out more in our Frequently Asked Questions.
-In addition, the Trust will host two information sessions to answer your questions about this funding opportunity.

 If you are invited to submit a full application based on your LOI, you will be asked to attend a workshop hosted by the River Ecology and Governance Task Force.
 This workshop will take place Monday, January 13, 2020 from 9:00 to 11:00 a.m. at Chicago’s City Hall.